wengmister/Apex-Putter/README.md

 # Apex-Putter
-Project repo for ME495 Final Project Group 3, 2024 Fall
+Project repo for Group 3's Final Project for the 2024 Fall installment of Northweestern's ME495 Course.

 ## Authors:
 - Zhengyang Kris Weng